Siddhi 5.1 Features¶

 if-then-elsefunctions, and many others.

-- Support data extraction and reconstruction of massages.
+- Support data extraction and reconstruction of messages.

 - Inline mathematical and logical operations.